EsperoTech/yaade/docs/docs/collections-requests.md

 ## Requests

 Requests are the core of Yaade.
 They are the actual HTTP requests that are sent to your proxy.
 To create a new request, first create a new collection, then select the collection and click **+ New Request**.

+## Documentation

+Both collections and request can have documentation.
+This is useful if you want to document your API.
+Documentation is written in markdown.
+To add documentation to a collection or request, open the **Documentation** tab and click the edit button in the top right corner.
+Save the documentation by clicking the save button.